craiganderson3/xtest/readme.md

 2. This should be the only processing instruction referenced in the SPM XML:

-<?xml-stylesheet type="text/xsl" href="../../../current/spl_canada.xsl"?>
+<?xml-stylesheet type="text/xsl" href="http://cease353.github.io/xtest/current/spl_canada.xsl"?>

-Once you change the stylesheet processing instruction in one of the SPM XML files, you should be able to open it in Internet Explorer or Edge, and it will transform and render.
-You may have to accept an ActiveX control to get it to work.
+Once you change the stylesheet processing instruction in one of the SPM XML files, you should be able to transform it into HTML using Oxygen or a similar XML tool, and then render it using your local browser.

 3. Aurora and FDA Stylesheets